Lid Won’t Lock — Lid Switch Assembly Replacement on GE GTW720BSNWS

 Step 8: Reconnect the Electrical Connector

-Take the wire connector that you set aside in Step 3.
-Align the connector with the port on the new lid switch assembly (you should hear or feel a subtle click when it fully seats).
+Grab the wire connector you set aside in Step 3.
+Align it with the port on the new lid switch assembly, and you should hear or feel a subtle click when it fully seats.
 Push the connector in firmly until you hear a clicking sound or feel resistance stop—this indicates the connector is fully engaged.
-Gently tug on the connector to verify it does not pull free.
-If the connector does not seat fully, remove it and inspect the pins for debris or damage, then try again.
+Gently tug on the connector to make sure it doesn’t pull free.
+If it doesn’t seat fully, remove it and check the pins for debris or damage, then try again.

 Step 9: Test the Lid Latch Mechanism Manually (Before Powering On)

-Lower the lid of the GE GTW720BSNWS slowly until it is fully closed.
-You should feel a smooth resistance and then a distinct “click” or locking sensation as the strike plate engages with the switch.
-The lid should not move up and down when you press down on it with moderate hand pressure (approximately 5 pounds of downward force).
-If the lid feels loose or does not click, the switch may be misaligned.
-Stop and proceed to the troubleshooting section.
+Lower the lid of the GE GTW720BSNWS slowly until it completely closes.
+You should feel a smooth resistance followed by a distinct “click” or locking sensation as the strike plate engages with the switch.
+The lid should not move up and down when you press down on it with moderate hand pressure (about 5 pounds of downward force).
+If the lid feels loose or doesn’t click, the switch may be misaligned.
+Stop and refer to the troubleshooting section.

 Step 10: Restore Power and Water Supply